qhv1/CS1632_Fall2020/exercises/3/README.md

    run.sh
    ```

-Note that the script only works if you have Chrome version 83 installed on your
+Note that the script only works if you have Chrome version 85 installed on your
 computer (the most recent version as of today).
 If you have a different
-version of Chrome, you may have to update the chromedriver.exe in your
+version of Chrome, you may have to update the chromedriver.exe (or
-respective OS folder (Windows / Mac / Linux) by downloading a new Chrome Web
+chromedriver) in your respective OS folder (Windows / Mac / Linux) by
-Driver from:
+downloading a new Chrome Web Driver from:

 https://chromedriver.chromium.org/downloads

+Your Chrome version can be obtained by clicking on the vertical-3-dot menu at
+the top right corner of your browser, then Help > About Google Chrome.

 If things go properly, you will see the Chrome browser pop up repeatedly for
 each test case, perform the actions, and close.
 In the command line, you
-should see "ALL TESTS PASSED" as usual.
+should see "ALL TESTS PASSED", which is printed by TestRunner if there are no

-You may optionally try now opening your own Selenium IDE project file and
-exporting your test suite.
-You will have to export your JUnit test to the file
-RedditCatsTest.java like I did, or you may have to modify TestRunner.java so
-that it runs your test class.
+failures.

 There are multiple reasons why you would want to export to JUnit: